o-laurent/morphology-IOSTAR/README.md

 ### Images

-Please add a images_IOSTAR folder at the root of the folder.
+Please add a images_IOSTAR folder at the root of the folder with the images number 1, 2, 3, 8, 21, 26, 28, 32, 37, 48 and their annotations.

 ## The contents of this folder